huggingface/datasets/datasets/turk/README.md

 ### Curation Rationale

-The TurkCorpus dataset was constructed to evaluate the task of text simplification.
+The TURK dataset was constructed to evaluate the task of text simplification.
 It contains multiple human-written references that focus on only lexical simplification.

 ### Source Data